 We work with plenty of clients on building data-heavy enterprise models to meet their needs.
 The models include functionality to accommodate actual financial figures, budgets and forecasts.
 A recent example is a large business model with five subsidiaries.
 It has the ability to store budget copies and a detailed report pack, and requires an update of monthly trial balance actuals.
 Another example brings the latest month’s sales data into the Excel model, deals with new customer data and includes a dashboard.

-It’s easy to forget that, once built, a model needs ongoing maintenance.
+It’s easy to forget that, once built, a financial model needs ongoing maintenance.
 That’s because things never stay still.
 Requirements change, for example:

 - Acquisitions that require newly-acquired subsidiaries to be added into the model